Sold out on February 18th. Check back for future release dates.

 The input impedance is 1MΩ, and the output impedance is 100Ω.

 The Resonant Filter Equalizer requires a DC power supply (not included).
 The DC supply should be a standard Boss style connector, center negative polarity.
 It can accept 9 to 24 volts.
 Although 9 volts is sufficient for most applications, higher voltages will provide more headroom when using the pedal with hotter signals.
 If you intend to use this pedal with line level signals, you should use at least 12 volts for sufficient headroom.
 The current draw is approximately 20 mA.
+A 24 volt power supply may be purchased separately.

 The Resonant Filter Equalizer has a true bypass switch.